 Students are responsible for obtaining their own housing and are responsible for their own housing costs.
-St. Joseph's Hospital / Marshfield Clinic does not provide housing for medical laboratory science (medical technology) students.
+Marshfield Clinic Health System does not provide housing for medical laboratory science students.
+Information on area housing is available online or through the Program Director.